AdobeDocs/experience-manager-htl.en/help/java-use-api.md

 >[!NOTE]
 >
->This example was simplfied in order to simply illustrate its use.
+>This example was simplified in order to simply illustrate its use.
 In a production environment, it is recommended to use [Sling models.](https://sling.apache.org/documentation/bundles/models.html)

 ## Beyond the Basics {#beyond-the-basics}